 You use multiple marketing/sales channels

 One of the biggest challenges facing a company with a large and developing product portfolio is the management of different sales and marketing channels.
 For example, if your company made an improvement to a product line, you would have to change the relevant information in every description, brochure and datasheet.
-This is relatively simple if you only sell products through your own eCommerce site, but imagine you sold through multiple online marketplaces, brick-and-mortar shops and in multiple catalogues.
+This is relatively simple if you only sell products through your own eCommerce site, but imagine you sold through multiple online marketplaces, brick-and-mortar shops and multiple catalogues.
 In this case, every small change to product information creates a huge workload.
 A PIM system can streamline this process by acting as an information source for every marketing and sales channel.

 Your product line has multiple product relationships

-Any business with a large product range will know that product relationships are an excellent way of promoting more sales.
-For example, if you have a best selling product, you can use it as a way to springboard products that aren’t selling as well.
+Any business with a large product range will know that having product relationships are an excellent way of promoting more sales.
+For example, if you have a best-selling product, you can use it as a way to springboard products that aren’t selling as well.
 This is a strategy used by many successful companies, especially in eCommerce.
 The only problem is, keeping track of these product relationships can be complicated in a large and ever-changing product range (more on that below).
 Using a PIM system, you can implement product relationships into the product information structure.
 For example, if your company sold beauty products, you could search by ‘treatments for women aged 40-60’ and see all of the products in this relationship.
 This provides your marketing team with an effective way of creating campaigns.

 You have a dynamic product range